Noovolari/leapp/README.md

 See setup [tutorial](https://www.github.com/Noovolari/leapp/wiki/tutorials)

 *Note: it's possible to assign an MFA device to a plain session.
-Please see [MFA section](#multi-factor-authentication) for more details.*
+Please see [MFA section](https://github.com/Noovolari/leapp/wiki/mfa) for more details.*

 ## AWS Federated Access
-Leverage company identity to access environment through federated single sign-on.
 Federation is established between **G Suite** and **AWS**.
 No more AWS credentials management is needed.
 Leapp allows you to get to cloud resources with company email and password.